Questions to Discuss with a Prospective Psychedelic Facilitator

 • What are your views about touching a client during a psychedelic experience?
 Do you believe that it is ever appropriate to touch a client on or around their genitals or breasts during a psychedelic experience?
 Have you ever done so?
 In your view, is it ever acceptable to have sexual contact with a client during a psychedelic experience, even if they initiate the contact?

-Rationale for asking these questions and answers that may raise red flags: A facilitator should never touch you without your consent.
+A facilitator should never touch you without your consent.
 It is never appropriate for a facilitator to touch your genitals or breasts or otherwise have sexual contact with you during a psychedelic experience, even if you initiate the contact.

 • Do you provide your clients with a document before facilitating a psychedelic experience that sets strict rules about physical touching and boundaries during the experience?
 If not, why not?
 If yes, please provide me with a draft document.

-Rationale for asking these questions and answers that may raise red flags: The best practice is for psychedelic facilitators to create a mutual consent document that they discuss with you during your intake process.
-This document should discuss each person’s boundaries and roles, as well as expectations about each person’s behaviors.
+The best practice is for psychedelic facilitators to create a mutual consent document that they discuss with you during your intake process.
+This document should discuss each person's boundaries and roles, as well as expectations about each person's behaviors.

 Sexual Experiences with Clients: